Will my child be taught broadly the same curriculum as they would if they were in school?

 Children with an EHCP will be prioritised and the Senco will be in regular contact to provide support and resources so that the child can continue key aspects of their plan at home and also discuss how to adapt tasks.
 For example, activities to support sensory needs, finger gym tasks, useful websites, visuals.
 In addition the class teacher and/or TA may arrange for a short 'phone call each week to keep in touch with the child and parent.

 How can I ask the teacher questions?

-Both of our remote learning platforms have the facility to communicate with the teacher in-built.
+Our Google classrooom remote learning platform has the facility to communicate with the teacher in-built.
 The teachers will check posts daily and respond.
 Please bear in mind that most of our teachers are also teaching during the day and so this may not occur until after the end of the school day.
 If you have an urgent query or request please email: email@example.com or telephone the school office 01277 624592.